ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 Java is a general-purpose programming language that was released in 1995, which means it has been around for 25 years.
 It has become very popular over these years.
 In 2019, Java was one of the most used programming languages according to Github.
 Java is also the preferred back end language of JWorks.
-Yannick de Turck gave us a workshop around this programming language.
+Yannick De Turck gave us a workshop around this programming language.
 We talked about the new features that were released with each version from Java 7 until 14.
-In between the theory lessons we made some hands-on exercises on the new features like lambda streams and optionals.
+In between the theory lessons we made some hands-on exercises on the new features like lambdas, streams and optionals.
 This was also the last day before the corona outbreak in Belgium.
 This meant the rest of the Young Professionals Programme was given remotely.